-Through the combination of OSL and C dating, historical records and the conventional paleoecological proxy of fossil pollen analysis we have a good impression of the paleoecological environment and the age of such deposits.
+Through the combination of OSL and 14C dating, historical records and the conventional paleoecological proxy of fossil pollen analysis we have a good impression of the

+- paleoecological environment and the age of such deposits.
 However, it remains problematic to reconstruct the combination of crop residues and various materials used by farmers as stable filling to produce the stable manure, together responsible for the rise of the surface of Anthrosols.
-This is also hindering a detailed interpretation of the agricultural practices and shifts therein related to the plaggic agriculture system, and specifically the timing of the onset of the intensive heath sod driven deep stable agriculture with which plaggic Anthrosols are most commonly associated.
+This is also hindering a detailed interpretation of the agricultural practices and shifts therein related to the plaggic agriculture system, and - specifically the timing of the onset of the intensive heath sod driven deep stable agriculture with which plaggic Anthrosols are most commonly associated.
 To address this issue, in the present study we expanded our paleoecological toolset with an adapted application of the recently developed biomarker approach (Jansen et al., 2010).
-This biomarker approach consists of a combination of analytical chemical analysis and modelling with the VERHIB model to unravel concentration patterns of higher chain length (C20-C36) n-alkanes of higher plant origin preserved in a soil or sedimentary archive into the (groups of) species responsible for their production (Jansen et al., 2010).
+This biomarker approach consists of a combination of analytical chemical analysis and mod- - 25 elling with the VERHIB model to unravel concentration patterns of higher chain length $(C{20}-C{36})n$ -alkanes of higher plant origin preserved in a soil or sedimentary archive into the (groups of) species responsible for their production (Jansen et al., 2010).
 The approach was originally developed to unravel past local vegetation composition.
-Upon successful application in a tropical ecosystem setting (Jansen et al., 2013), its applicability in palaeopedology was explored (van Mourik & Jansen, 2013b).
+Upon successful application in a tropical ecosystem setting (Jansen et al., 2013), its applicability in palaeopedology was explored (van Mourik and Jansen, 2013).
 This pilot application concerned a polycyclic soil sequence in driftsand deposits.
-It showed that the comparison of pollen and biomarker spectra allowed us to indicate the plant species responsible for carbon sequestration in the humic horizons (van Mourik & Jansen, 2013b).
-Important conclusion was that biomarker analysis showed promise not only in the reconstruction of past local vegetation composition of a specific site, but also in studies where the emphasis lies not on the vegetation per se, but rather on reconstructing various sources of soil organic matter input (van Mourik & Jansen, 2013b).
+It showed that the comparison of pollen and biomarker spectra enabled to indicate the plant species, responsible for carbon sequestration in the humic horizons (van Mourik and Jansen,

+5 2013).
+Important conclusion was that biomarker analysis showed promise not only in the reconstruction of past local vegetation composition of a specific site, but also in studies where the emphasis lies not on the vegetation per se, but rather on reconstructing various sources of soil organic matter input (van Mourik and Jansen, 2013).

-Goal of the present study was to further explore the applicability of biomarker analysis as part of a multi-proxy reconstruction aimed at unraveling the sources of stable fillings used for the production of plaggic manure in the context of the historic development of the plaggic agriculture ecosystem.
-For this, we applied biomarker analysis on three previous investigated plaggic Anthrosol.
+Goal of the present study was to further explore the applicability of biomarker anal-

+10 ysis as part of a multi-proxy reconstruction aimed at unraveling the sources of stable fillings used for the production of plaggic manure in the context of the historic development of the plaggic agriculture ecosystem.

-Materials and methods.
+2 Materials and methods